temuair/fot/docs/quests/grimlock.md

 <figure>
   <img src="../../images/grimlock_queen.jpg" />
-  <figcaption>The Grimlock Queen Foreman in the Grimlock Queen's Lair</figcaption>
+  <figcaption>The Grimlock Queen in the Grimlock Queen's Lair</figcaption>
 </figure>

 All Grimlock quests are started at the Grimlock Queen.
 The Grimlock Queen can be found in the Grimlock Queen's Lair, which is found by travelling through Pravat Cave 1-1 (49, 33).
 In order to speak with the Grimlock Queen, you will need to ally yourself with Grimlocks.
 This can be done by speaking with Ethan at Pravat Cave entrance (27, 14).